Rats are one of the pests that I detest the most! They are persistent and clever (they can learn to avoid traps).

 If you have gaps around the point where your utilities enter your home, these will be used as a rat entry point!

-You need to check thoroughly around where your air-con until enters your home.
+You need to check thoroughly around where your air-con enters your home.
 As the entrance is likely to be large, there may be substantial holes that a rat can use to get into your home.

 Gaps In Windows/Doors

 Any hole as big as a quarter will fit a small rat through.
 Most fully grown rats will need a hole of at least 2 inches to get through.
 It’s not that big!
-That gives you an idea of the kind of gap you need to look for when checking your property for rat entry points.
+That gives you an idea of the gap you need to look for when checking your property for rat entry points.

 A few years back, I had a hole in my roof ventilation point.
 I knew this because I had a bird’s nest right at the bottom of the ventilation tubing!